mpavel/react-components/README.md

+# React Components

+This is a small collection of React components that I've been working or experimenting with.

+I am still at the beginning with React, so treat all of this as a work in progress.

+Each component will be on its own branch.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>